japleitez/peecko-api-doc/README.md

 ```

-### Remove Playlist
+### Create Playlist
-Deletes the a playlist by ID an returns the updated playlists
-**Note:** requesting to delete a non-existing playlist does not raise an error, the service will retur the existing playlists
 -----
 ```
 [DELETE] /api/videos/playlists/:id
 ```
+This service deletes a playlist by id an returns the updated playlists.
+**Note:** requesting to delete a non-existing playlist does not raise an error and the service returns the existing playlists.

 [ ] **Response**
 For example, the request /api/videos/playlists/2 will remove the playlist number 2 and the updated list looks like this:
 - Response